Anode: Impressed current anode

 Another cathodic protection is used on the impressed current anode.
 It is made from titanium and covered with mixed metal oxide.
 Unlike the sacrificial anode rod, the impressed current anode does not sacrifice its structure.
 This technology uses an external current provided by a DC source to create the cathodic protection.
 Impressed current anodes are used in larger structures like pipelines, boats, city water tower, water heaters and more.

 Related antonym

 The opposite of an anode is a cathode.
-When the current through the device is reversed, the electrodes switch functions, so the anode becomes the cathode and the cathode becomes anode, as long as the reversed current is applied.
-The exception is diodes where electrode naming is always based on the forward current direction.
+When the current through the device is reversed, the electrodes switch functions, so the anode becomes the cathode and the cathode becomes the anode, as long as the reversed current is applied.
+The exception is diodes, where electrode naming is always based on the forward current direction.